ryankidd44/ryankidd44.github.io/_posts/2021-10-6-nuclear-war.md

 A global campaign for non-nuclear NATO members to sign the TPNW, if effective, will reduce the deterrence requirements of the US (Fetter & Wolfsthal, 2018).
-Australia, a NATO member, has not yet signed the treaty (International Campaign to Abolish Nuclear Weapons, 2019b);
-despite this, 18 Australian cities, including Canberra, Melbourne and Sydney, but not Brisbane, have endorsed the treaty (International Campaign to Abolish Nuclear Weapons, 2019a).
-The current federal opposition party, the Australian Labor Party, has resolved to sign the treaty (International Campaign to Abolish Nuclear Weapons, 2021).
+Australia, a NATO member, has not yet signed the treaty (ICANW, 2021c); despite this, 38 Australian cities, including Canberra, Melbourne and Sydney, but not Brisbane, have endorsed the treaty (ICANW, 2021b).
+The current federal opposition party, the Australian Labor Party, has resolved to sign the treaty (ICANW, 2021a).

-It is up to the reader to decide if the extinction-level risks posed by nuclear weapons, arguably a paramount threat of our time, justify their existence as deterrents in an increasingly unstable global landscape when diplomacy and alternative, winter-safe, deterrents exist; if not, what steps must be taken to reduce the nuclear threat to all current and future life?
+It is up to the reader to decide if the extinction-level risks posed by nuclear weapons, arguably a paramount threat of our time, justify their existence as deterrents in an increasingly unstable global landscape when diplomatic solutions and alternative, winter-safe, deterrents exist; if not, what steps must be taken to reduce the nuclear threat to all current and future life?

 ## References